Illinois Remote Registration Order Remains

 BetRivers was the first sportsbook to launch online in Illinois, going live on June 18, 2020.
 Governor J.B Pritzker reacted to the difficulties COVID-19 presented by removing the need for in-person registration, allowing bettors to sign up for an account remotely.
-However, this has now been rescinded, meaning players will need to travel to a physical property to register for an online sportsbook account for the first 18 months, which is a blow to the sports betting market in Illinois.

 By late next year (2021), three online sportsbook licenses will be available.
 Physical casinos in Illinois were given an 18 month head start compared with the online market.
 As the U.S. tries to recover from the pandemic, major sports are set to resume.
 This is likely to lead to additional sports betting apps going live in the state.

 There are now five live Illinois sports betting apps.
 The best so far is from BetRivers, which is built on the Kambi platform.
 Following the recent sports betting Illinois news that bettors cannot register online, they are now required to travel to Rivers Casino Des Plaines to register their accounts.